-Streamlining the Helmet.fi homepage with more breathing room, clearly defined content blocks, and a UI with a minimal, yet friendly feel.
+Streamlining the Helmet.fi homepage.
+More breathing room, clearly defined content blocks, and a minimal, yet friendly feel.

 Summary: